yinyangsammy/hip-trip-hooray/README.md

 - :x: *In-app booking for accommodation and tours*
 - :x: *Social sharing buttons on itinerary pages*
 - :x: *Likes and reactions on itineraries*
+- :x: *to buddy up with fellow travelers looking to do similar itineraries*.
+- :x: *to book accommodation or tours directly from an itinerary*. itineraries*.
+- :x: *mosaic tiling as a background for the trip and itinerary cards*.
+- :x: *a tile image, uploaded by the user, which displays when the user hovers over the mosaic tiles of the trip and itinerary cards*.

 # Wireframes